A bladder examination – what to expect

 It’s natural to have reservations about getting your bladder examined.
 You may be concerned about the procedures, the questions asked, and even what the examination turns up.
-But if you know what to expect when having your bladder examined, you’re already taking the first step to regaining control over your bladder in your daily life.
+So, knowing what to expect when having your bladder examined may already help you to feel a little more at ease as you begin to discuss bladder management with your doctor.

-Preparation is the key for a successful urologist appointment.
+Doing a little preparation before your urologist appointment may help you feel more confident in having that conversation.
 You can help organise your appointment with the following documentation:

-Before the visit, make a simple list of all the prescription medications you currently take.
-The urologist will likely need to evaluate your medications to see if they are impacting your urinary system.
-Over sharing is always better than under sharing, so consider any supplements or vitamins you may also take as these may interact with medication or cause symptoms of their own.
+If you take any prescription medications, try to make a list before your appointment.
+The doctor will likely evaluate your medications to see if they are contributing to your bladder issues.
+Better to over share than under share, so consider any supplements or vitamins you may also take as these may interact with medication or cause symptoms of their own.

 This can be a tricky one, but where possible, gather your medical history.
 Understanding your family’s medical history and any underlying conditions may make your appointment go more smoothly.
 If you can answer questions about your parents’ and grandparents’ health, this is great, if not, don’t worry.
 Your urologist will be able to work with you to assess your bladder symptoms.